Logo

 In January 1982, Teresa Teng held a concert at the Queen Elizabeth Stadium in Hong Kong, and the first proceeds were used for charitable donations; in August, she donated NT$160,000 to build a water tower in a village in northern Thailand and introduce a drinking water system.

-In 1985, Teresa Teng held a solo concert at the NHK Hall in Tokyo, Japan, proceeds of which were donated to charity.
+In 1985, Teresa Teng held a solo concert at the NHK Hall in Tokyo, Japan, the proceeds of which were donated to charity.

 Teresa Teng made a special trip to Hong Kong in July 1991 to participate in the disaster relief program of ATV's "Love for East China" as a special charity performance guest to raise funds.

-Teresa Teng learned Peking opera through her father, while her mother introduced her to Huangmei opera, accompanying her to opera houses and encouraging Teng to sing in that style by purchasing songbooks for her.
+Teresa Teng learned Peking opera through her father, while her mother introduced her to Huangmei opera, accompanying her to opera houses and encouraging Teresa Teng to sing in that style by purchasing songbooks for her.

 Alongside regional and folk styles, Teresa Teng was influenced by shidaiqu and Japanese music.

-Teresa Teng was a soprano, according to The New York Times.
+Teresa Teng was a Soprano, according to The New York Times.

-In 1987, Teresa Teng recorded the song "Summer Christmas," a cover of the Japanese song "Merry X'mas in Summer," originally recorded by Kuwata Band member Yoshisuke Kuwata.
+In 1987, Teresa Teng recorded the song "Summer Christmas", a cover of the Japanese song "Merry X'mas in Summer", originally recorded by Kuwata Band member Yoshisuke Kuwata.

-In 1992, Teresa Teng penned the lyrics for what was later revised into a song, "Star's Wish," after she died.
+In 1992, Teresa Teng penned the lyrics for what was later revised into a song, "Star's Wish", after she died.

 Teresa Teng's funeral was broadcast on television stations across many Asian countries, while radio stations in Taiwan, China, and Hong Kong devoted their entire programming schedules to her music for two days.

-Teresa Teng was posthumously awarded the Ministry of Defense's highest honor for civilians, the KMT's "Hua-hsia Grade One Medal," the Overseas Chinese Affairs' Commission's "Hua Guang Grade One Medal," and the president's commendation.
+Teresa Teng was posthumously awarded the Ministry of Defense's highest honor for civilians, the KMT's "Hua-hsia Grade One Medal", the Overseas Chinese Affairs Commission's "Hua Guang Grade One Medal", and the president's commendation.

 Teresa Teng was buried in a mountainside tomb at Chin Pao San, a cemetery in Jinshan, New Taipei City overlooking the north coast of Taiwan.